Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Website: holyrosarycathedral.org

-Time to next stop: 10 minutes.
+Time to next stop: 10 minutes

 Maple Tree Square 1968 – City of Vancouver Archives #780-689

-4. Gastown
+4. Gastown – Historic Vancouver District

 Next up, walk north towards the city’s oldest neighborhood, Gastown.
-What once had been the informal name of the original settlement on the shore of Burrard Inlet is now the name for the historic district in northeast downtown.
+What once had been the informal name of the original settlement on the shore of Burrard Inlet is now the name for the historic district in northeast downtown Vancouver.
 [Factoid: the official name for Gastown, before the city’s incorporation in 1886, was “Granville”].
 Don’t be intimidated by the stylish Gen Z’s wandering the streets—they’re film students from VFS or comedians from a number of local comedy clubs.

 Address (Steam Clock): 305 Water St

-Time to next stop: 7 minutes.
+Time to next stop: 7 minutes

 Waterfront Station under construction in 1914, just before opening in Downtown Vancouver.
 City of Vancouver Archives #152-1.070

-5. Waterfront Station
+5. Waterfront Station – Historic Transit Hub

 Address: 601 W Cordova St

-Time to next stop: 5 minutes.
+Time to next stop: 5 minutes

 Marine Building in 1930, City of Vancouver Archives #239-21

-6. The Marine Building
+6. The Marine Building – Art Deco Icon

 Address: 355 Burrard St

-Time to next stop: 5 minutes.
+Time to next stop: 5 minutes

 Lights on Canada Place by Michael Russell Photography

-7. Canada Place
+7. Canada Place – Iconic Waterfront Landmark

-From Waterfront Station, you’ll walk east to Canada Place, the sail-shaped convention centre and cruise terminal, originally built for Expo ’86.
-You can take in the views of Stanley Park and the North Shore along the walk.
-If you have time, try FlyOver Canada, a virtual flight ride across the country that is fun for visitors and locals alike.
+From Waterfront Station, walk east to Canada Place, the sail-shaped convention centre and cruise terminal, originally built for Expo ’86.
+Along the way, enjoy stunning views of Stanley Park and the North Shore mountains, making it a highlight for anyone exploring the city on a self-guided walking tour of Downtown Vancouver.

 Address: 999 Canada Pl, Vancouver, BC V6C 3T4